arjun-subramaniyan/arjun-subramaniyan.github.io/index.md

 ### [Robolang-BIOS](https://capstone.utu.fi/en-robolang-bios)
  - Team capstone project to study the application of social robots in language teaching.
- - My role to study the emotional response in subjects by analysing the biosignals namely EDA(Electrodermal activity), PPG(Photoplethysmogram) and pupillometric activity
+ - My role was to study the emotional response in subjects by analysing the biosignals namely EDA(Electrodermal activity), PPG(Photoplethysmogram) and pupillometric activity when the subjects had a conversation with the Robot.
  - Mock trial conducted and spikes in EDA observed during the conversational dialog.

 <p align="center">